stormasm/dbnotes/datafusion/Readme.md

 ### how to call async method from method that is not async

-Hi there.
-I have an async method that returns a *SendableRecordBatchStream* .
+Mr Travolta:: I have an async method that returns a *SendableRecordBatchStream*
 How can I call it from the *ExecutionPlan::execute()*  method since its not async?

 Raphael Taylor-Davies::